sisl/AdaptiveStressTestingToolbox/docs/source/tutorial.rst

 * **min\_dist\_y**: Defines the length of the hitbox in the y direction
 * **car\_init\_x**: Specifies the initial x-position of the SUT
 * **car\_init\_y**: Specifies the initial y-position of the SUT
-* **kwargs**: Any keyword arguement not listed here.
-In particular, the base class arguments covered in :ref:`tutorial-inheriting-the-base-simulator` should be passed to the base Simulator as one of the **kwargs.

 In addition, there are a number of member variables that need to be initialized.
 The code is below: